 The problem with devices equipped with a higher-than-average battery capacity is that they take longer to charge fully.
 It would be impractical to wait for them to reach full charge.
 During time-critical scenarios, for example, users would just unplug them from an outlet and settle for partially-charged batteries.
 However, because fast charging tries to provide as much charge as possible for a shorter period, the technology makes batteries with higher capacities practical.

 Another advantage of fast charging technology is that it also includes hardware and software mechanisms for protecting the integrity of the batteries, primarily by protecting against overheating and power surge that could lead to internal circuitry damages and explosions.

-To illustrate further, the adaptive charging standard from Samsung fast charge batteries until they reach a certain charge level or percentage.
-Upon reaching such percentage, the technology adapts to normal charging mode.
+Take note that the standard from Samsung fast charges batteries until they reach a certain charge level or percentage.
+Thus, upon reaching such percentage, the technology adapts to normal charging mode.
 The same principle also applies to the Intelligent Negotiation for Optimum Voltage or INOV technology under the main quick charge technology of Qualcomm.
 Some systems have a built-in heat detection mechanism that reverts to normal or suspends the entire charging process whenever the battery and device reach critical temperature levels.

 Cons: Limitations and Disadvantages of Fast Charging Technology

 1. Shortens the Lifespan of Lithium-Ion Batteries

 One of the critical limitation or advantage of fast charging is that it expedites the optimum and usable life of lithium-ion batteries.
 Take note that these batteries have limited charge-discharge cycles.
 Their internal integrity starts to degrade upon reaching the maximum limit of the cycle until their charge capacities become noticeably restricted.